Using Chapel with libfabric¶

 gniprovider works only on Cray XC systems.
 It is built on the Cray native uGNI library and communicates over the Cray proprietary Aries network interface.
 This is the default provider on Cray XC systems.
 Note that the libfabric gni provider itself is something of a work-in-progress, and Chapel performance using libfabric and gni will probably never match what can be achieved using the native ugni communication layer.

-socketsprovider works on all platforms.
-It is built on POSIX sockets and communicates over any network interface on which the OS can provide sockets support.
-This is the default provider on all systems other than Cray XC.
-The sockets provider is fully functional, indeed to the extent libfabric has a reference provider the sockets provider is it, but its emphasis is definitely functionality rather than performance.
+tcpprovider should work on all platforms.
+It is built on TCP sockets and communicates over any network interface on which the OS can provide sockets support.
+This is the default provider on all systems other than Cray XC and HPE Cray EX.
+The tcp provider is fully functional, indeed to the extent libfabric has a reference provider the tcp provider is it, but its emphasis is definitely functionality rather than performance.

 verbsprovider works on any system with verbs-based network hardware (Infiniband, iWarp, etc.).
 It is built on the Linux Verbs API.